 Yes, it’s good to follow the rules but it is also good to be flexible especially when it comes to your customers.
 When you are strict, you may come across as bossy and rude which will not make your customer happy.
 Be flexible and accommodate the needs of your customers if it isn’t too much inconvenience.
 You may just have added a bonus point for the restaurant in the minds of the customer.

 The most important part of employee management begins with the Training Session.
 It is important to empower your staff with the skills they need to perform at the job.

 Your employees need to respect you and be able to trust you, and at the same time, they need to feel loyal and dedicated towards the restaurant.
 In order to do so, you need to treat them with the respect you expect from them.
 Pinpointing and badmouthing them doesn’t help you and it doesn’t make your job easier.
-Remember, happy employees reflect towards a happy environment of the restaurant.
+Remember, happy employees, reflect towards a happy environment of the restaurant.

+Keep in mind the above-mentioned points before recruiting a manager for your restaurant the next time.
 A good restaurant is always the result of the hard work of a good restaurant manager and his crew.
 And to be a good manager, you need to take up many roles at certain points but remember you always need to plan ahead and communicate well all the while being consistent and you may just see the best in you that you hadn’t known.